-DigiCert uses a cryptomodule that conforms to FIPS 186-2 and provides random value generation and onboard generation of Public Keys and a wide range of ECC curves.
-Key Usage Purposes (as per X.509 v3 key usage field).
+DigiCert uses a cryptomodule that conforms to current FIPS 186 requirements and provides random value generation and on- board generation of Public Keys and a wide range of ECC curves.

+6.1.7.
+Key Usage Purposes (as per X.509 v3 Key Usage Field)